 Pay your rent!
-It isn't usually much for the year but still needs paying.
+It isn't usually much for the year but still needs paying on time.

 Once everything is signed, it’s all yours to get cracking.
 Here’s a quick checklist:

-Ideally you will have a shed, a secure one, to store your tools in.
+Ideally you will have a secure shed to store your tools in.
 It saves taking them home after every visit, or them rattling around in your boot constantly.
 If you make the plot easy to work, you will be there more.

 Opt for a small, strong shed.
 Metal sheds are renowned for their security while others prefer the aesthetics of a wooden shed.
 If you choose wooden, make sure the door is double braced.

 A window will make it much more hospitable for long days pottering and hiding out from those occasional showers.
 However, this can be a security issue.
 Pop a blind or curtains up to hide your contents when you are not there, opt for a shed with a skylight rather than a window, or go windowless all together.